aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

 [create a simulation application](https://docs.aws.amazon.com/robomaker/latest/dg/create-simulation-application.html), and [create a simulation job](https://docs.aws.amazon.com/robomaker/latest/dg/create-simulation-job.html) in RoboMaker.

-## Known Issues

-There is currently an issue with the LaserScan messages emitted from the [gazebo lidar plugin](https://github.com/ros-simulation/gazebo_ros_pkgs/wiki/ROS-2-Migration:-Ray-sensors) not being received by the `monitor_obstacle_distance` node.
-We're still investigating why this is occuring.

 ## AWS ROS Packages used by this Sample

 - [utils-common](https://github.com/aws-robotics/utils-common)